 In order to assure seamless progression toward the graduate program curriculum, undergraduate applicants in all three pathways will be advised (3+3) or co-advised (either 4+3 pathway) by DPT program faculty.
-Guaranteed admission to the graduate curriculum will be based on the following progression standards:
+Admission to the graduate curriculum will be based on the following progression standards:

 - Maintain a 3.0 cumulative GPA and a 3.2 mathematics/science GPA while in the undergraduate curriculum.* Academic performance for each student in the undergraduate pathways will be evaluated by the DPT Program Director and faculty at the end of every semester.
 Failure to achieve the required single semester 3.0 cumulative GPA or the 3.2 mathematics/science GPA will result in the student being placed on DPT program academic probation.
 Failure to meet these requirements in any subsequent semesters will result in academic dismissal from the DPT program.
 Undergraduate students are allowed only one academic probation period in the entirety of the undergraduate phase of the DPT curriculum.
 Any student in this situation may continue to attend the University, provided he/she meets the University’s academic standards.
 The student may reapply to the DPT program after meeting all progression requirements, however reacceptance is not guaranteed.